tree

 Edible Qualities

-Black Mulberry is a large tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Black Mulberry is a large tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces large red oval berries with a deep purple blush and deep purple flesh which are typically harvested when mature.
 The berries will often fade to black over time.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: